HernanFdez/MQTT_simulator/README.md

 ### Sessions
-Broker and client (and eventually router) sessions provide some basic user interface to control the corresonding virtual device
+Broker and client (and eventually router) sessions provide some basic user interface to control the corresponding virtual device

 A system help is automatically shown whenever a session is started (when the corresponding executable is run), explaining the supported control commands